 - Enrich their school communities by partnering with families, community members, and community-based organizations

 By honoring these teachers, we recognize all those who go above and beyond to serve our students and families!

 It’s a multi-step process that takes many months—and it all starts with you!
-Students, families, administrators, and community members can all nominate any DOE teacher.
-We then initiate a rigorous selection process that includes multiple stakeholders across the DOE.
+Students, families, administrators, and community members can all nominate any public school teacher.
+We then initiate a rigorous selection process that includes multiple stakeholders across the system.

 Receiving the Big Apple Award

 Recipients are notified of their award in a surprise appearance from the chancellor, deputy chancellors, and other members of the NYC education community.
 This allows us to honor and celebrate these exceptional teachers in their teaching environment, sometimes even with their students and colleagues!
 Big Apple Award recipients are celebrated by the chancellor and may have the opportunity to participate in the Big Apple Fellowship, which includes engagement in leadership development sessions and the Chancellor’s Teacher Advisory Council.

 The specific criteria used to evaluate Big Apple Award nominees is as follows:

 - The teacher takes a holistic approach to teaching and learning that affirms and uplifts students’ cultures and communities.

 - The teacher facilitates learning that fosters student-agency and ownership, while creating opportunities for students to co-design curriculum and their learning experiences.